nguyenthanhjt/introduction-to-container-docker-kubernetes-openshift/module02_kubernetes-basics/resources/07/01-setup-environment.md

 ### Step 1: Verify kubectl Version

-Before proceeding, ensure that you have `kubectl` installed and properly configured.
+Before proceeding, ensure that `kubectl` installed and properly configured.
 To check the version of `kubectl`, run the following command:

 ```bash
 kubectl version